 Before refrigeration, people could not store milk because it would spoil very quickly.
 The only people who may have drunk milk would have been farmers, but for the most part, milk was turned into cheese, because it could be stored for a long time and sold as a commodity.
-Now if you pulled milk and butter out of your recipe book, there wouldn’t be much left to cook, especially bread and pastries.
+Now if you pulled milk and butter out of your recipe book, there wouldn’t be much left to cook, especially pastries.
 The solution hundreds of years ago were to use a stable oil-water emulsion made from barley and eventually almonds.

 The oils in barley and almond are relatively stable at room temperature, and higher temperatures, so they don’t spoil very quickly.
 This makes them perfect for a milk like substitute.
 In the old days, a person’s kitchen would contain a store of barely or almonds, depending on the climate, and when you needed a source of fat, you would use these.
 As time progressed and food became more of an art, the use of water/oil emulsions increased.

 The basic process was to take a number of almonds and crush them up in a mortar while adding water.
 This would extract the oils in the almonds and emulsify it with the water.
 After, let the mush sit for a while it was filtered through muslin cloth and the resulting cloudy liquid was used in place of milk.
 It could even be whipped or churned to make a butter-like substance.
 Plus, it didn’t go rancid, and there was no need for refrigeration.